Terminology

 AnchorCA, SubCA, and Leaf certificates are the three certificate types found in a two-tier PKI.

-AnchorCA certificates are self-signed root CA certificate that issue SubCA certificates.
+AnchorCA certificates are self-signed root CA certificates that issue SubCA certificates.
 There is only one AnchorCA certificate per Chain.

 SubCA certificates are intermediate CA certificates that issue Leaf certificates.
 They also act a template to help maintain consistency among their Leaf certificates.
 A chain can have many SubCA certificates.